 2. Mosquito Repellent

-What isn’t beautiful is the amount of mosquitos in some coastal cities, making bug repellent a must.
+What isn’t beautiful is the number of mosquitos in some coastal cities, making bug repellent a must.

 I brought this stuff I bought in Colombia, a small cream-colored cube that melts away with a bit of water, creating a cream you put on your skin.
 It’s called Nopikex and I think I paid only 5,000 pesos (about $2.50) for it at a Colombian pharmacy.